 In 2014 Councilmember Paul Koretz introduced a motion directing the Planning Department to develop an ordinance that would preserve and protect existing wildlife corridors and remaining open space wildlife habitats, which were in the process of being mapped by the Santa Monica Mountains Conservancy.
-In 2021, and again in 2022, the Planning Department released a proposed "Wildlife" Ordinance that inexplicably ignores that mandate, and the SMMC maps, and instead targets homeowners in already developed areas with oppressive regulations that will have minimal impact (and in many cases no impact) on the preservation of wildlife corridors and remaining open space habitat.
-The harm the proposed "Wildlife" Ordinance would cause to homeowners drastically outweighs the minimal benefits to wildlife, and as such the ordinance is, quite simply, a bad law.
-The Planning Department needs to go back to the drawing board and develop an ordinance based on strong science, the actual needs of wildlife in this area, and due consideration for the people who would be affected.
+In 2021, and again in 2022, the Planning Department released a proposed "Wildlife" Ordinance that inexplicably ignores that mandate, and the SMMC (or similar) maps, and instead targets homeowners in already developed areas with oppressive regulations that will have minimal impact (and in many cases no impact) on the preservation of wildlife corridors and remaining open space habitat.
+The harm the proposed "Wildlife" Ordinance would cause to homeowners drastically outweighs the minimal benefits to wildlife and the ordinance utterly fails to adequately protect existing wildlife habitat blocks and corridors.
+As such, the ordinance is, quite simply, a bad law.